andrewerb/fc-anagram-api/README.md

 We can now run the app if desired, but it's missing any data.
 So, the next step, then, is to populate the database with words from the included dictionary.txt

-#### Initalizing the database
+### Initalizing the database

-PLEASE NOTE BEFORE THIS NEXT STEP
+**PLEASE NOTE BEFORE THIS NEXT STEP**

 Before proceeding, be aware that in its current iteration, the initial database setup is ***slow*** .
 It will take a few minutes to complete.
-(Notes on the issue with this design are expanded upon in apps/wordapi/models.py)
+(Notes on this in the About section below).

 To proceed, use manage.py for this project's populate_db command.
 \*(**Note:** avoid running this more than once as it currently lacks checks to keep it from redundant operations, and redundant Words are allowed by the data model.)